 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-Landlords may not evict or retaliate against a tenant (by doing things like turning off the heat, water or electricity to the dwelling unit) because the tenant has:
+Landlords may not increase rent, evict, decrease services or retaliate against a tenant because the tenant has:

 - Complained about a building or housing code violation to government authorities.